Chun Shui Tang: History

 Chun Shui Tang was founded as Yangmu Tea Shop (陽羨茶館) on May 20, 1983, by Han-chieh Liu (劉漢介) on Siwei Street in Taichung.
 Fascinated by formalities of Chinese tea culture, Liu was very insistent on his decor and placed old paintings and burnt incense in his shop.
-In the summer months, hot tea doesn't sell as well, so Liu began experimenting with cold tea drinks using a cocktail shaker, which sold unexpectedly well.
-He was inspired to serve cold tea by a trip to Japan on which he saw coffee being served cold.
+As hot tea does not sell as well in the summer months, Liu began experimenting with cold tea drinks using a cocktail shaker, which sold unexpectedly well.
+He was inspired to serve cold tea after seeing cold coffee being served during a trip to Japan.
 The chain claims to have invented bubble milk tea in March 1987 when Lin Hsiu Hui (林秀慧) poured tapioca into a tea drink on a whim.

 In 2013, Chun Shui Tang established their first store outside Taiwan in Daikanyama, an upscale shopping district in Tokyo, Japan.
 Since then, more stores have opened in Japan, causing a boom in bubble tea's popularity in Japan.
 In 2018, Chun Shui Tang opened another store in Hong Kong's West Kowloon railway station.
-Till late 2020, Chun Shui Tang has already opened 8 branches in Hong Kong, including Causeway Bay and Mong Kok.
+As of late 2020, Chun Shui Tang has opened 8 branches in Hong Kong, including Causeway Bay and Mong Kok.